KudryashevLab/TomoBEAR/wiki/Tutorials.md

 This segment performs estimation of defocus, and hence, of the **Contrast Transfer Function** (**CTF**) using GCTF and subsequent CTF-correction  using Ctfphaseflip from IMOD (`"GCTFCtfphaseflipCTFCorrection": {}`).
 You can inspect the quality of fitting by going into the folder `8_GCTFCtfphaseflipCTFCorrection_1` and typing `imod tomogram_xxx/slices/*.ctf` and making sure that the Thon rings match the estimation.
 If not - play with the parameters of the `GCTFCtfphaseflipCTFCorrection` module.

 Then binned aligned CTF-corrected stacks are produced by `"BinStacks": {}` and tomographic reconstructions are generated for the binnings specified in the section `"general": {}`.
 In this example the particles are picked using template matching.
 First a template from EMDB is produced at a proper voxel size, then `"DynamoTemplateMatching": {}` creates **cross-correlation** (**CC**) volumes which can be inspected.

+> **Note**
+> <br/> At a high binning level (e.g. 8 or 16) using the whole volume as a single chunk is more optimal than doing several chunks, so it is important to set the corresponding parameter to the size of the binned tomogram used for template matching.

 Finally, highest cross-correlation peaks, over 2.5 standard deviations above the mean value in the cross-correlation volume are selected for extraction to 3D particle files, the initial coordinates are stored in the `particles_table` folder as a file in the dynamo table format.

-### Execute subtomogram averaging (StA)
+### Step 6.
+Execute subtomogram averaging (StA)

 In the section below you will find **subtomogram classification projects** that should produce you a reasonable structure.
 They first use **multi-reference alignment projects** with a true class and so-called **noise trap classes** to first classify out false-positive particles produced by template matching, this happens at the binning which was used for template matching.
 In the end of the segment you should have a reasonable set of particles in the best class.